It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

-In cases of unilateral nerve injury, flexion of the affected limb flexes, as do all joints of the distal limbs, due to loss of function of the normal stay apparatus.
+In cases of unilateral nerve injury, flexion of the affected limb flexes, as do all joints of the distal limbs, due to loss of function of the typical stay apparatus.

-Complete bilateral femoral nerve palsy causes recumbency and consequently has a poor prognosis in both adult cattle and newborn calves.
+Complete bilateral femoral nerve palsy causes recumbency and poor prognosis in both adult cattle and newborn calves.
 Occasionally, partial bilateral femoral nerve palsy is seen in descending cows.

 The affected animal struggles to stand up with all the hind leg joints in a continuously flexed position, creating a creeping posture.

-Femoral nerve palsy lasting more than 2 weeks is associated with significant atrophy of the quadriceps femoris.
+Femoral nerve palsy lasting more than two weeks is associated with significant atrophy of the quadriceps femoris.